polfor/Epitech-CLO-902/docs/kube.md

 ### Kube-Prometheus

 This is a clone of the [kube-prometheus project](https://github.com/prometheus-operator/kube-prometheus).
 This is loaded as a git submodule, so you need to initialize it with `git submodule init` and `git submodule update`.
+This sets up Prometheus agents and a Grafana server to serve as a monitoring space.

+### Loki-Stack

+Loki-Stack allows for a quick deployment [through helm](../kubernetes/manifests/loki/loki.yml) of a Loki + Promtail setup.
+We also set up [network policies](../kubernetes/manifests/loki/loki-network-policy.yml) to allow the passage of TCP packets between the Monitoring and Loki Namespaces, so the Grafana server in Kube can use Loki as a Data Source

+### ArgoCD

+ArgoCD allows us to watch deployment repos and to build from those deployments, rollback, and sync with our CI.